TosbackCgusBridge-Bot/CGUs-versions/Phoenix/Privacy Policy.md

 Marketing Communications

-If you do not wish to receive marketing email communications or direct mail from us, you may express your choice where indicated on the applicable email or other communication, or **click here**.
+If you do not wish to receive marketing email communications or direct mail from us, you may express your choice where indicated on the applicable email or other communication, or **unsubscribe**.

-If you do not wish to receive marketing telephone calls or mailings, you may express your choice to opt out by emailing the Office of Compliance **here**.
+If you do not wish to receive marketing telephone calls or mailings, you may express your choice to opt out by **emailing the Office of Compliance**.

 Under California’s Shine the Light law, Cal.
 Civ.
 Code § 1798.83, we provide California residents the ability to opt out of disclosures to Education Partners for direct marketing purposes.
-To opt out of these disclosures at no cost, email the Office of Compliance **here**.
+To opt out of these disclosures at no cost, **email the Office of Compliance**.

 Do Not Track (DNT) and Online Behavioral Advertising